 You can adjust the length by repeating the motifs and plain sections in the middle of the scarf.

 Yarn: The kit includes 5 skeins of yarn to complete a small, medium, or large scarf.
 Each size features a different motif.
 I have chosen Brown Sheep Company’s Lamb’s Pride Bulky for these designs, as this yarn is a single-ply like the original yarns.
-The yarn used is a blend of 15% mohair and 85% wool and approximates the weight used for the traditional Cowichan sweaters (albeit a bit thinner than the traditional).
+This yarn is a NON-superwash blend of 15% mohair and 85% wool and approximates the weight used for the traditional Cowichan sweaters (albeit a bit thinner than the traditional).
 The colors are in the brown range, Sandy Heather, Sable, and Cream.

-Needles: One set of US size 11 double pointed needles.
+Needles: One set of US size 11 double-pointed needles.

 Notions: Stitch markers and a tapestry needle.